 Here we examine the algorithms used by early cryptographers, from some of the earliest recorded codes to the ciphers of 15th century intrigue.

 Cryptography has been one of the ways people throughout history have met the need for secrecy in communication.
 Some of the methods were trivial, relying as much on the illiteracy of the majority than any serious attempt to hide the message, but others stood up to analysis for a long time before finally being broken.

-Can you see any similarities between the examples of encryption schemes given in the video?
+Having watched the above video, can you see any similarities between the examples of encryption schemes?